tnation1392/tnation1392/README.md

 - 👋 Hi, I’m @tnation1392
-- 👀 I’m interested in ... learning coding and programming for use in bioinformatics
+- 👀 I’m interested in ... learning coding and programming for use in backend development and QA Automation testing
 - 🌱 I’m currently learning ...
-SQL, Python and R for analytical purposes
+SQL, Python and C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...